Human Rights Organisations in Turkey Condemn Treatments Following Operation Peace Spring

 Eren Keskin is a rights defender, who has been fighting against grave violations of human rights and more specifically rights violations targeting women and has also been the target of excessive punishments in the context of the right to freedom of expression.
 Only in October, a fine of TRY 50,000 was imposed on her in a case where she stood trial on similar charges.
 It was announced that if she fails to pay the required amount in installments until the end of the year, she will be subject to probation measures.

 Human rights defender Nurcan Baysal’s house was raided by more than 30 police officers on October 19 for her “social media posts”.
-Similarly, Zeynep Ceren Boztoprak, an executive of İHD’s Istanbul Branch, was called in to provide a statement on charges of “propaganda for a terrorist organization” on October 21.
+Similarly, Zeynep Ceren Boztoprak, an executive of İHD’s Istanbul Branch, was called in to provide a statement on charges of “propaganda for a terrorist organisation” on October 21.
 Human rights defender Nurcan Kaya was taken under custody on the morning of October 27 and released with an international travel ban after giving her statement.

 Moreover, pressures on civil society activities not only include criticisms against the Operation Peace Spring.
 These pressures and bans have been increasing in recent years.